OOM in a parallel program launched through srun

 If a job exhausts both the physical memory and the swap space on a node, it causes the node to crash.
 With a parallel job, there may be many nodes that crash.
-When a node crashes, the systems staff has to manually reboot and clean up the node.
+When a node crashes, the OSC staff has to manually reboot and clean up the node.
 If other jobs were running on the same node, the users have to be notified that their jobs failed.

 If your job requests less than a full node, for example,

--l nodes=1:ppn=1, it may be scheduled on a node with other running jobs.
+--ntasks-per-node=4, it may be scheduled on a node with other running jobs.
 In this case, your job is entitled to a memory allocation proportional to the number of cores requested.
-For example, if a system has 4GB per core and you request one core, it is your responsibility to make sure your job uses no more than 4GB.
+For example, if a system has 4.5 GB per core and you request one core, it is your responsibility to make sure your job uses no more than 4.5 GB.
 Otherwise your job will interfere with the execution of other jobs.

 Each node has a fixed amount of physical memory and a fixed amount of disk space designated as swap space.
 If your program and data don’t fit in physical memory, the virtual memory system writes pages from physical memory to disk as necessary and reads in the pages it needs.
 This is called swapping.
-If you use up all the memory and all the swap space, the node crashes with an out-of-memory error.

 Here are some suggestions for fixing jobs that use too much memory.
 Feel free to contact OSC Help for assistance with any of these options.

 Some of these remedies involve requesting more processors (cores) for your job.
-As a general rule we require you to request a number of processors proportional to the amount of memory you require.
+As a general rule, we require you to request a number of processors proportional to the amount of memory you require.
 You need to think in terms of using some fraction of a node rather than treating processors and memory separately.
 If some of the processors remain idle, that’s not a problem.
 Memory is just as valuable a resource as processors.

 Request whole node or more processors

-nodes=1:ppn=1.
+Jobs requesting less than a whole node are those that request less than the total number of available cores.
 These jobs can be problematic for two reasons.
-First, they are entitled to use an amount of memory proportional to the ppn value requested; if they use more they interfere with other jobs.
+First, they are entitled to use an amount of memory proportional to the cores requested; if they use more they interfere with other jobs.
 Second, if they cause a node to crash, it typically affects multiple jobs and multiple users.

 If you’re sure about your memory usage, it’s fine to request just the number of processors you need, as long as it’s enough to cover the amount of memory you need.
 If you’re not sure, play it safe and request all the processors on the node.